Citrix Gateway and Endpoint Management

 - Save and Export Script.
 Click the button to save your settings and export a configuration bundle.
 You can upload the bundle to Citrix Gateway to configure it with Endpoint Management settings.
 For information, see “Configure an on-premises Citrix Gateway for use with Endpoint Management” after these steps.

 The new Citrix Gateway is added and appears in the table.
 To edit or delete an instance, click the name in the list.

-Configure Citrix Gateway for use with Endpoint Management
+Configure on-premises Citrix Gateway for use with Endpoint Management

 To configure an on-premises Citrix Gateway for use with Endpoint Management, you perform the following general steps, detailed in this article:

 Verify that your environment meets the prerequisites.

 Test the configuration.

 The script configures these Citrix Gateway settings required by Endpoint Management:

 - Citrix Gateway virtual servers needed for MDM and MAM

 - Session policies for the Citrix Gateway virtual servers

 - Endpoint Management server details

 - Authentication Policies and Actions for the NSG virtual server.
 The script describes the LDAP configuration settings.

 - Traffic actions and policies for the proxy server